 Established in 2007, Keystone Tutors is one of the UK’s leading private tutoring organisations.
 Here is a sample of the History of Art tutors that we represent.
 They are predominantly based in London and work online with families based outside of London or overseas.

-Jessica is an enthusiastic and dedicated tutor with a passion for learning.
+Jessica is a published, professional historian and an engaging and dedicated tutor.
 She is patient and encouraging and equips her students with the confidence and skills to tackle their academic obstacles.
-She has taught over 1,400 hours with Keystone.
+She has taught over 1,600 hours with Keystone.

 Kira has tutored and mentored for over a decade.
 As an artist, her lessons are creative and engaging.
 She works across the age range and with students of all abilities.